 Students should consult the handbook published during their first year of study for details about degree requirements and progress expectations.
-Note that the first set of requirements below are for students entering in Fall 2025; requirements for current PhD students appear second.
+Note that the first set of requirements below are for students entering in or after Fall 2025; requirements for PhD students entering before Fall 2025 appear second.

 Complete a minimum of 27 credits of graduate course work.
 No more than 6 credits of 400-level course work will count toward the degree.